bwbadger/mifid2-rts/README.md

-'Sub-asset class': 'Deliverable FX options (DO)', 'Segmentation criterion 1 description': 'underlying currency pair defined as combination of the two currencies underlying the derivative contract', 'Segmentation criterion 1': "('GBP', 'USD')", 'Segmentation criterion 2 description': 'time to maturity bucket of the swap defined as follows:’, 'Segmentation criterion 2': 'Maturity bucket 2: 1 week to 3 months', }
+'Sub-asset class': 'Deliverable FX options (DO)', 'Segmentation criterion 1 description': 'underlying currency pair defined as combination of the two currencies underlying the derivative contract', 'Segmentation criterion 1': "('GBP', 'USD')", 'Segmentation criterion 2 description': 'time to maturity bucket of the swap defined as follows:', 'Segmentation criterion 2': 'Maturity bucket 2: 1 week to 3 months', }
 ```